Astros ace Verlander placed on IL with calf injury - WHIZ News

 Verlander’s stint on the injured list is retroactive to Monday.
 He was injured in his start Sunday while going to cover first base during a rundown in the third inning against the Orioles.

-The right-hander, a leading candidate for the AL Cy Young Award, lowered his major league-leading ERA to 1.84 by throwing three scoreless innings before his exit Sunday.
+The right-hander lowered his major league-leading ERA to 1.84 by throwing three scoreless innings before his exit Sunday.

 The 39-year-old Verlander returned this season after missing almost two seasons following Tommy John surgery.
 Entering Sunday’s matchup with the Orioles, he was 8-0 with a 1.35 ERA in his last 10 starts.